 “Does she need an ambulance?” asked a 9-1-1 dispatcher during an emergency phone call on September 6, 2006.

 “No, she’s a nurse,” came the reply.
 “She says to call an ambulance for the guy.
 He may be dead.”

 The voice on the end of that phone call was Susan Kuhnhausen’s neighbor.

-Kuhnhausen had been an emergency room nurse for 30 years at Providence Portland Medical Center in Portland, Ore., where nurses are trained regularly in self-defense.
+Susan Kuhnhausen had been an emergency room nurse for 30 years at Providence Portland Medical Center in Portland, Oregon, where nurses are trained regularly in self-defense.
 She also had experience administering IVs into thrashing patients going through drug withdrawals, and occasionally cracked open the chests of patients in order to perform heart massages.

 She just didn’t think she’d ever need to use any of these skills outside of the ER.
 But on that fateful evening, she discovered otherwise.